 What Is a Ration Card?

 A ration card is an official document that is issued by the respective state governments.
 With the help of this card, qualifying households can buy food grains at subsidized rates according to the National Food Security Act (NFSA), 2013.

 Previously, based on the state governments’ identification, qualifying households could buy food grains at subsidised rates via the Targeted Public Distribution System (TPDS).

-Different types of ration cards are present in India.
-The state government categorises people and issues different ration cards according to the categories.
-In 2013, The National Food and Security Act (NFSA) was passed to provide a certain quantity and quality food to people at affordable prices.
-NFSA provides for two types of ration cards for all the states in the country.
+In 2013, the National Food and Security Act (NFSA) was passed to provide a certain quantity and quality of food to people at affordable prices.
+Currently, the state governments that have implemented the NFSA issue two types of ration cards to the qualifying families in their respective states.